Where Does a the Main Section Appear on a Web Page

 For example, the following is correct:

-< body > < h4 > Apples</ h4 > < p > Apples are fruit.</ p > < section > < h2 > Taste perception</ h2 > < p > They perceptiveness endearing.</ p > < h6 > Sweet</ h6 > < p > Blood-red apples are sweeter than greenish ones.</ p > < h1 > Color</ h1 > < p > Apples follow in various colors.</ p > </ section > </ body >
+< body > < h4 > Apples</ h4 > < p > Apples are fruit.</ p > < section > < h2 > Taste perception</ h2 > < p > They perceptiveness endearing.</ p > < h6 > Sweet</ h6 > < p > Blood-red apples are sweeter than greenish ones.</ p > < h1 > Color</ h1 > < p > Apples follow in various colors.</ p > </ section > </ body > However, the same document would be more clearly expressed as:

-< personify > < h1 > Apples</ h1 > < p > Apples are fruit.</ p > < section > < h2 > Perceptiveness</ h2 > < p > They taste lovely.</ p > < section > < h3 > Odoriferous</ h3 > < p > Blood-red apples are sweeter than green ones.</ p > </ section > </ division > < section > < h2 > Color</ h2 > < p > Apples come in various colors.</ p > </ part > </ body >
+< personify > < h1 > Apples</ h1 > < p > Apples are fruit.</ p > < section > < h2 > Perceptiveness</ h2 > < p > They taste lovely.</ p > < section > < h3 > Odoriferous</ h3 > < p > Blood-red apples are sweeter than green ones.</ p > </ section > </ division > < section > < h2 > Color</ h2 > < p > Apples come in various colors.</ p > </ part > </ body > Both of the documents higher up are semantically identical and would produce the duplicate outline in amenable substance abuser agents.

 This third example is also semantically identical, and power be easier to maintain (e.g. if sections are often moved around in redaction):

-< body > < h1 > Apples</ h1 > < p > Apples are fruit.</ p > < section > < h1 > Gustation</ h1 > < p > They taste lovely.</ p > < section > < h1 > Sweet</ h1 > < p > Chromatic apples are sweeter than green ones.</ p > </ segment > </ division > < section > < h1 > Color</ h1 > < p > Apples come out various colors.</ p > </ section > </ body >
+< body > < h1 > Apples</ h1 > < p > Apples are fruit.</ p > < section > < h1 > Gustation</ h1 > < p > They taste lovely.</ p > < section > < h1 > Sweet</ h1 > < p > Chromatic apples are sweeter than green ones.</ p > </ segment > </ division > < section > < h1 > Color</ h1 > < p > Apples come out various colors.</ p > </ section > </ body > This final object lesson would need explicit style rules to be rendered well in legacy browsers.
+Bequest browsers without CSS support would render entirely the headings arsenic top-level headings.

 4.3.11.1 Creating an synopsis